Kodu Game Lab: Overview

 Kodu Game Lab has been used as an educational learning tool in selected schools and learning centers.
 Games created in Kodu can be given a title, description, and any combination of built-in tags, as well as be shared online in the "Community" tab.

 Language design

-In this example, the character would launch a Heart when the spacebar is pressed.

 Kodu's programming model is simplified and can be navigated using a gaming controller or a combination of the keyboard and mouse.
 It does not use most "serious" programming conventions, including symbolic variables, branching, loops, number and string manipulation, subroutines, polymorphism, and so on.
 Kodu uses a logic-based system, making it simple to understand for beginners.

 The simplicity is achieved by situating the programming task in a largely complete simulation environment.
 The user programs the behaviors of characters in the 3D world, and programs are expressed in a high-level, sensory paradigm consisting of a rule-based system or language, based on conditions and actions similarly to AgentSheets.

 The typical "hello world" of Kodu is: